dapak2002/programming-languages-2022/lecture-by-lecture.md

 coming up soon:

-- L1.2: [Recursive programming in Haskell](https://hackmd.io/@alexhkurz/H1jUka4Gv).
+- L1.2: In which we learn about recursion over recursively defined data types.
+[Recursive programming in Haskell](https://hackmd.io/@alexhkurz/H1jUka4Gv).
 For a summary on what we said about Haskell watch the [videos](videos.md) entitled [The computational model of functional programming](https://youtu.be/u_OMwv8tDVg) and [Haskell Tips I](https://youtu.be/wj0j2HjMw6w).

 - ...